e-c-k-e-r/vall-e/README.md

 Additionally, under Windows, I managed to finetune the AR on my 2060 (6GiB VRAM) with a batch size of 8 (although, with the card as a secondary GPU).

-If you need to, you are free to train only one model at a time.
-Just remove the definition for one model in your `config.yaml`'s `models._model` list.

 ## Export

-Both trained models *can* be exported, but is only required if loading them on systems without DeepSpeed for inferencing (Windows systems).
 To export the models, run: `python -m vall_e.export yaml=./data/config.yaml`.

-This will export the latest checkpoints, for example, under `./data/ckpt/ar-retnet-2/fp32.pth` and `./data/ckpt/nar-retnet-2/fp32.pth`, to be loaded on any system with PyTorch.
+This will export the latest checkpoints, for example, under `./data/ckpt/ar-retnet-2/fp32.pth` and `./data/ckpt/nar-retnet-2/fp32.pth`, to be loaded on any system with PyTorch, and will include additional metadata, such as the symmap used, and training stats.

 ## Synthesis